 Clinical Health Psychology (CHP) specializes in the study, treatment, and professional training in the interaction of physical health with the individual's cognitive, emotional, behavioral, and social functions.
 Its broad scope encompasses intervention for maintenance of good health.
 Significant contributions have been made in chronic pain management, weight control, cardiovascular rehabilitation, pediatric diseases, and coping with medical procedures.

 Clinical Neuropsychology (CN) is concerned with the function of the brain and its relationship to all aspects of behavior, as well as the impact of brain dysfunction and injury on individuals' abilities to function.
-The program not only encompasses the approaches, perspectives, and practice settings of neuropsychology, but also extends to the related disciplines of neuroanatomy, neurophysiology, neuropathology, neurorehabilitation and child neuropsychological assessment.
+The concentration not only encompasses the approaches, perspectives, and practice settings of neuropsychology, but also extends to the related disciplines of neuroanatomy, neurophysiology, neuropathology, neurorehabilitation and child neuropsychological assessment.

-Course work includes: Clinical Neuropsychology, Clinical Neuroanatomy, Behavioral Neuropathology, Advanced Clinical Neuropsychology, Neuropsychological Case Analysis, Child and Adolescent Neuropsychological Assessment.
+Course work includes: Clinical Neuropsychology; Clinical Neuroanatomy; Behavioral Neuropathology; Advanced Clinical Neuropsychology; Neuropsychological Case Analysis; Child and Adolescent Neuropsychological Assessment.

-Ph.D. students will complete their research practicums, major papers and dissertation with a neruopsychology faculty member.
+Ph.D. students will complete their research practicums, major papers and dissertation with a neuropsychology faculty member.
 Psy.D. students will complete four research practicums, a research project equivalent to a major paper, a dissertation-equivalent project in the area of neuropsychology under the direction of a neuropsychology faculty member, as well as the Ph.D. three course statistical sequence.

 As society becomes increasingly more ethnically/racially/culturally diverse, psychologists can expect to work with a clientele that are substantively different in terms of values and expectations about mental health treatment.
 This track is designed to provide coursework, research, and practicum experiences to better enable students to work effectively in a demographically changing society.
 Students wishing to specialize in the multicultural track will complete all existing core requirements as well as participation in pre-practicum research, research, and clinical practica with core faculty.
 Students will also complete 12 hours of specified coursework.
 In addition, research practica, major paper, and dissertation will be completed on a topic in multiculturalism with a track faculty member.